 Sedum anhuiense, Sedum subtile

-Sedum lineare is a mat-forming, evergreen, succulent plant with bushy and semi-trailing stems up to 6 inches (15 cm) long.
+Sedum lineare is a mat-forming succulent with bushy and semi-trailing stems that grow up to 6 inches (15 cm) long.
 The new growth is often upright and then lies down under the weight of the stems.
-In shade it tends to grow slightly more open and taller.
-The leaves are succulent, light green or pale greenish yellow and up to 1 inch (2.5 cm) long.
-The flowers are yellow, star-shaped and up to 0.8 inch (2 cm) across, and appear from late spring to early summer.
+In the shade, it tends to grow slightly more open and taller.
+The leaves are fleshy, light green or pale greenish-yellow, and up to 1 inch (2.5 cm) long.
+The flowers are yellow, star-shaped, up to 0.8 inches (2 cm) across, and appear from late spring to early summer.

 USDA hardiness zones 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).